 What is the best sleeping position?

 According to our sleep statistics, the majority of Australians are side sleepers — approximately 64%.
 With this in mind, it is no surprise that sleeping on your side is one of the healthier sleep positions.
-Resting on your side can help to alleviate snoring and respiratory concerns, heartburn and gut health, and is known to be preferred during pregnancy.

 We have some helpful guides that you may find useful:

 Sleeping on your back can be particularly beneficial for those with joint pain, such as in the knees and hips.
 A popular choice, this position requires sufficient support from your mattress in order to maintain the alignment of your spine and prevent you from sinking too far down.
+Additionally, sleeping on your back benefits your skin.
+Since your face is not rubbing against a pillow, it reduces friction on your skin, potentially reducing skin irritation and wrinkles.

 If you’re in the habit of sleeping on your stomach, ensure your mattress and pillow are working to alleviate any spinal misalignment.
 Your hips are more likely to sink downwards as one of the heaviest points of your body, requiring optimal support to hold you upright.
 You are also more likely to experience neck pain, unless you have an appropriate pillow for lying on your front.